cdnnnn/cdn/file.md

   const handleDelete = (e: MouseEvent, id: string) => {
     e.stopPropagation();
+    // NOTE: no DELETE /evaluations/{id} endpoint was provided — this only
+    // removes the row from local state.
+Wire in a real delete call here
+    // once that endpoint exists.
     setItems((prev) => prev.filter((ev) => ev.id !== id));
     if (selectedId === id) setSelectedId(null);
   };